SveinnB/husihus/README.md

 # Árbær - Hús í hús

-Vefsíða fyrir arbaeehf.is og husihus.is
+Vefsíða fyrir arb.is, arbaeehf.is og husihus.is

 Nuxt + Vuetify + Prismic